rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 10) stats --> this is a DF based on daily percent changes and displays key statistical measures.

 11) std_dev -->  this is a series, which can be thought of as a one column DF that has been extracted from the stats DF.
 We sort the values in this series to identify  the most and least volatile stocks so we can display those with more transparency  in the plots.
+The std_dev is finally annualized in percentage terms so it is easy to understand.

 12) value_stocks -->  this is another empty dictionary that gets updated to reflect the 'stock names' as 'keys' and the  '(shares owned * last stock prices)' as 'values'.